Fesenjoon | Persian Pomegranate and Walnut Stew

 If there’s any justice in the world, your khoresh ‘eh fesenjan should be served over a perfect bed of fluffy rice imbued with the fragrance of saffron.
 Should you be so lucky, inhale deeply, and eat a hearty serving, and take care to form just the correct proportion of rice and khoresh in every spoonful.
 Since you can’t very well bring measuring devices and rulers with you to the dining table, just eyeball it to gauge the optimum proportions.
 Don’t worry.
 Practice makes perfect.

-The recipe given here is how my esteemed mother makes her fesenjoon.
-We think it’s the bee’s knees, it moves some of us to do a happy dance, and some of us request it as a special birthday gift.
-Should that sway you to study the recipe.
+This recipe is how my esteemed mother has been making her khorosh ‘e fesenjon for almost forty years.
+In our family, we think it’s the bee’s knees, it moves some of us to do a happy dance, and nearly all of us request it for our birthday dinners.

 (Note: Every recipe for this blog is made from scratch and shot from every angle until it begs for mercy.
 Logistically, however, it was not possible to make fesenjoon in time for publishing this post.
 Please, then, accept these candid action-shots of fesenjoon, captured in its natural habitat – during a family dinner at last Norooz.
 Recycling is good for the environment in any event.)